allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_versioning.md

 Use the Dataset versioning WebApp (UI) features for viewing, creating, modifying, and deleting [Dataset versions](../dataset.md#dataset-versioning).

-From the [Datasets page](webapp_datasets.md), click on one of the Datasets in order to see and work with its versions.

 ## Dataset Version History
 The WebApp (UI) will present your dataset version structure in one of two ways, depending on the structure implemented.